khilnani/gists.cli/README.md

 - `./gists Bool "Description" "Content"`

-If you like to type, or be specific (will prompt for stuff like Gist type, Description and Gist Content etc).
+If you like to type, or be specific (will prompt for stuff like Gist type, Description and Gist Content etc as needed).

 - `./gists new|n|create|c`
 - `./gists new|n|create|c FILE`